Convexity and concavity in Banach lattices: The -convexification and -concavification of a Banach lattice

-\subsection{The \texorpdfstring{$p$}{}-convexification and \texorpdfstring{$p$}{}-concavification of a Banach lattice}
+\section{The \texorpdfstring{$p$}{}-convexification and \texorpdfstring{$p$}{}-concavification of a Banach lattice}

-The aim of \Cref{sec: renormings} is to prove some renorming results for convex and concave Banach lattices, which will allow us to assume that the convexity and concavity constants are just one in most applications.
-To do so, we first need to describe the processes of $p$-convexification and $p$-concavification of a Banach lattice, expanding the details given in \cite[Section 1.d]{LT2}.
+The aim of this section is to describe the processes of $p$-convexification and $p$-concavification of a Banach lattice, expanding the details given in \cite[Section 1.d]{LT2}.
 The $p$-convexification and $p$-concavification techniques are an abstract description of the process that transforms $L_r(\mu)$ into $L_{\sigma r}(\mu)$ for any $0< r<\infty$ and $\sigma >0$ by means of the map $f\mapsto \sgn (f) |f|^\frac{1}{\sigma}$.
 In an arbitrary Banach lattice $X$, the expression $|x|^\frac{1}{\sigma}$ is not necessarily well defined, as we discussed in \Cref{sec: intro}.
 Therefore, we need to modify the algebraic operations of our Banach lattice using functional calculus to generalize the map above.\\

 Given $0<\sigma<\infty$, we define the function $G_\sigma:\R\rightarrow \R$ by $G_\sigma(t):=\sgn (t) |t|^\sigma$, and $F_\sigma :\R^2\rightarrow \R$ by $F_\sigma (t_1,t_2):= G_\frac{1}{\sigma}(G_\sigma(t_1)+G_\sigma(t_2))$.
 Note that $G_\sigma$ is a continuous and increasing function such that $G_\frac{1}{\sigma}(G_\sigma(t))=t$ and $G_\sigma(t_1t_2)=G_\sigma(t_1)G_\sigma(t_2)$, and thus $F_\sigma$ is continuous and homogeneous, i.e., $F_\sigma(\alpha t_1,\alpha t_2)=\alpha F_\sigma(t_1,t_2)$ for every $\alpha \in \R$.
 In particular, $F_\sigma$ is positively homogeneous.
 Sometimes we will denote $G_\sigma(t)=t^\sigma$ and $F_\sigma(t_1,t_2)=(t_1^\sigma+t_2^\sigma)^\frac{1}{\sigma}$ for the sake of simplicity (note, for instance, that with this notation $t^2$ can take negative values, in contrast with $|t|^2$, which coincides with the usual notion of ``square of a number'').
 We observe that $F_\sigma$ satisfies all the properties of an abelian group operation: \begin{enumerate} \item Associativity: $F_\sigma(F_\sigma(t_1,t_2),t_3)= F_\sigma(t_1,F_\sigma(t_2,t_3))$, \item Commutativity: $F_\sigma(t_1,t_2)=F_\sigma(t_2,t_1)$ \item Zero element: $F_\sigma(t,0)=t$, \item Opposite element: $F_\sigma(t,-t)=0$. \end{enumerate}